-An NPR consists of a 'centreline' and an associate compliance monitoring swathe (3km across, i.e. 1.5km either side of the NPR centreline).
+An NPR consists of a 'centreline', where SIDs follow, and an associate compliance monitoring swathe (3km across, i.e. 1.5km either side of the NPR centreline).
 These NPR's are mapped in Figure 11.
 As long as aircraft remain within the corridor boundaries up to the minimum vectoring altitude described below, they are deemed to be on-track.
-A map illustrating the Noise also Preferential available Routes is from www.gatwickairport.com/noise
+A map illustrating the Noise Preferential Routes is also available from www.gatwickairport.com/noise